ARWNI2S/TheCorporateWars/whitepaper/game-basics/polities/alliegances/README.md

 Major Allegiances —due to their historical weight and role in the balance of power— **cannot be directly controlled by players**, but they **can be influenced** indirectly through minor Allegiances or internal institutions.

-These structures define the geopolitical landscape in which **The Corporate Wars** unfolds.
+These structures define the astropolitical landscape in which **The Corporate Wars** unfolds.